 SAU Tech does not require an admissions test; however, Arkansas law requires that all students enrolling in state-supported colleges and universities demonstrate mastery of basic skills in reading, writing and mathematics.
 Prior to enrollment in a math, English or a college-level reading course, students are required to submit the appropriate test scores or have necessary prerequisite courses.
 Students who have not taken a placement test within the last five years are required to take the ACCUPLACER, ACT, ASSET, COMPASS, or SAT test before they register.
-Academic courselors and advisors use the test results for course placement.
+Academic counselors and advisors use the test results for course placement.
 There are only a limited number of courses that students may enroll in without the necessary test scores or prerequisite courses.

 Students who do not achieve designated scores on the reading, writing and mathematics component of ACCUPLACER, ACT, ASSET, COMPASS, or SAT tests will be required to successfully complete basic skills courses.
 Students who enroll in basic skills courses may not be allowed to register for classes that require college-level competency in English, reading and mathematics.
 All test scores must be available at registration for verification.
-The following table provides placement information based on required test scores and indicates which test to be taken:
+The following table provides placement information based on required test scores and \ indicates which test to be taken:

 SAU Tech's placement plan includes an evaluation of high school performance measures, remedial course completions, and the examinations.
-SAU Tech tests students upon initial admission using ACT or Accuplacer exams and uses results to place them into freshman-level courses, or, when test scores fall below the required cut-off, into remedial courses.
+SAU Tech tests students upon initial admission using ACT, ACCUPLACER, or ACCUPLACER Next Generation exams and uses results to place them into freshman-level courses, or, when test scores fall below the required cut-off, into remedial courses.
 Students who have taken ASSET or Compass within the last five years may utilize those scores for placement.
 High school concurrent students are not eligible for remediation.

-ENGLISH ASSESSMENT (meet one) Alternative Measure COURSE ENROLLMENT ACT English COMPASS Writing ASSET Writing ACCUPLACER Sentence Skills HIGH SCHOOL GPA ACT English and High School GPA ENGL1113 Composition I (no remediation required) 19+ 77+ 45+ 98+ NA 17-18 and 3.0 CO0243 Writing Workshop 16-18 54-76 38-44 82-97 3.0+ NA CO0143 Intro to Language Arts 0-15 0-53 0-37 0-81 Below 3.0 NA
+English Assessment Meet One Alternative Measure COURSE ENROLLMENT ACT English COMPASS Writing ASSET Writing ACCUPLACER Sentence Skills ACCUPLACER NEXT GEN Writing HIGH SCHOOL GPA ACT English and High School GPA ACCUPLACER English and High School GPA ACCUPLACER NEXT GEN English and High School GPA ENGL113 Composition I 19+ 77+ 45+ 98+ 263+ NA 17-18 and 3.0+ 87-97 and 3.0 250-263 and 3.0 CO0243 Writing Workshop 16-18 54-76 38-44 82-97 237-262 3.0 NA NA NA CO0143 Introduction to Language Arts 0-15 0-53 0-37 0-81 0-236 Below 3.0 NA NA NA

-READING ASSESSMENT (meet o one) Alternative Measure COURSE ENROLLMENT ACT English COMPASS Writing ASSET Writing ACCUPLACER Sentence Skills HIGH SCHOOL GPA ACT English and High School GPA ENGL1113 Composition I (no remediation required) 19+ 81+ 43+ 90+ NA 17-18 and 3.0+ CO0243 Writing Workshop 16-18 73-80 39-42 70-89 3.0+ NA CO0143 Intro to Language Arts 0-15 0-72 0-38 0-69 Below 3.0 NA
+Reading Assessment Meet One Alternative Measure COURSE ENROLLMENT ACT Reading COMPASS Reading ASSET Reading ACCUPLACER Reading ACCUPLACER NEXT GEN Reading HIGH SCHOOL GPA ACT Reading and High School GPA ACCUPLACER Reading and High School GPA ACCUPLACER NEXT GEN Reading and High School GPA ENGL1113 Composition I 19+ 81+ 43+ 90+ 259+ NA 17-18 and 3.0+ 79-89 and 3.0 252-258 and 3.0 CO0243 Writing Workshop 16-18 73-80 39-42 70-89 246-258 3.0+ NA NA NA CO0143 Introduction to Language Arts 0-15 0-72 0-38 0-69 0-245 Below 3.0 NA NA NA

-Eligibility for Composition I is based on both English and Reading Assessments.
+\Eligibility for Composition I is based on both English and Reading Assessments.